RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 ## patterns
 `"patterns": [ { ... } ]`
 An array of object pattern's to include.
-If everything inside `"patterns"` fails with an error, then any `"begin"` rules will fail
+If everything inside `"patterns"` fails with an error, then any `"begin"` rules will fail also.
 If multiple conflicting rules appear, VSCode will pick the highest one from the list:
 1. [match](#match)
 1. [begin](#begin)/[while](#while)